brsynth/rpviz/README.md

-# rpviz
-Visualisation of pathways predicted from the RetroPath Suite.
+# rpviz -- Visualisation of pathways from the RetroPath Suite

 ## Important